NickTomlin/deep-pluck/README.md

 Pluck Deep
 ---

+``pluckDeep(<haystack>, <needle>);``

 Returns an array containing the values of all keys in haystack that match needle.

-Usage:

-``pluckDeep(<haystack>, <needle>);``
+# Installation

+``npm i pluckdeep``

-# Examples
+# Example

 ``` javascript
 // A ``<script>`` consumable build provided in ``./dist``.